CastellaniLab/EpigeneticAgePipeline/README.md

 **useBeta** argument:
 Logical.
 If TRUE, will expect a betaValues.csv file containing beta values (scaled between 0 and 1).
 If FALSE, process raw intensity data (IDAT).

+**formula** argument:
+String.
+If the user wants to use a custom formula, one may input it as a string.
+If using PC's, input in the format of "PC1".
+Adult blood cell names: "Bcell", "CD4T", "CD8T", "Mono", "Neu", "NK"
+Cord blood cell names: "Bcell", "CD4T", "CD8T", "Gran", "Mono", "nRBC", "NK"
+Example:
+"myAge ~ Age + BMI + Smoking_Status + PC1"

 **arrayType** argument:
 Type of DNA methylation array used (options: "27K", "450K", "EPIC", "EPICv2" or "MSA").